HSL-UCSC/drone-control/README.md

 Run the ... to verify communication works (MAKE MY OWN SCRIPT TO CHECK RADIO COMMS)

 #### Bluetooth Low Energy (BLE)
 While the HC12 handles consistently fast communication from the base station to the drone, a Bluetooth module is required to receive data being sent from the drone to the base station.

-.. can check the bluetooth mac adress via iphone app (OR I CAN MAKE MY OWN SCRIPT TO CHECK FOR THEM)
+This is useful for fetching data from the drone in real time which is necessary in many situations.
+In order to start receiving data, you need to check the MAC address of the flight control unit and use this to create a BLE class object.
+You can then use Matlab's BLE read callback in order to receive data as it is sent during a flight.

 ## Xbox Control
 An Xbox controller was introduced to this project in order to 1) act as a form of manual override, and 2) enable the quadrotor to be controlled in unconventional ways such as by switching between positional setpoints, or even control position/velocity with the joystick itself.
 This extends the capabilities of the ST drone past the original intentions of just controlling attitude with a phone app.
 The current Xbox control configuration is provided in the figure below, however, thease features can be changed or built upon in order to meet your own experiment requirements.